agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::

 Thorough the `type()` method we can get a rudimentary type safety in Javascript.
-It forces the State to only accept values fitting to the before defined primitive `type`.
+It enforces the State to only accept values fitting to the before defined primitive `type` at runtime.
 ```ts {1}
 MY_STATE.type(String);
 MY_STATE.set(1); // Error at runtime
 MY_STATE.set("hi"); // Success at runtime
 ```
-Be aware that the `type` will be enforced at `runtime` and not in the editor.
-The `type()` function takes in the JS constructor for that type.
+The `type()` method takes in the JS constructor for that type.
 Possible options are:
 ```
 Boolean, String, Object, Array, Number
 ```